-The Board may make grants to eligible employees, provided that the selection of officers and directors for participation and decisions concerning the timing, pricing and amount of a grant shall be made solely by the Board if each member is a "disinterested person," or a committee of two or more directors, each of whom is a "disinterested person," as defined in Rule 16b-3 of the Securities and Exchange Commission.
-Subject to the preceding sentence, the Plan shall be administered by the Board of Directors of the Company; the Board has the authority to make grants and determine their terms, subject to the provisions of the Plan, to interpret the provisions of the Plan, to adopt any rules, procedures and forms necessary for the operation and administration of the Plan, and to determine all questions relating to the eligibility and other rights of all persons under the Plan.
-All executives and key employees of the Company and its subsidiaries and affiliates (approximately 35 employees) are eligible to be participants.
+The Plan shall be administered by the Board of Directors of the Company.
+The Board has the authority to make grants and to determine their terms; provided, however, that the selection of eligible employees for participation and decisions concerning the timing, pricing and amount of a grant will be made solely by a committee consisting of two or more directors.
+Subject to the provisions of the Plan, the Board has the authority to interpret the provisions of the Plan, to adopt any rules, procedures and forms necessary for the operation and administration of the Plan, and to determine all questions relating to the eligibility and other rights of all persons under the Plan.
+All employees of the Company and its subsidiaries and affiliates are eligible to be participants.